MENU

 Mar Thoma Voluntary Evangelists’ Association (MTVEA)

-The spiritual renewal in the Church, which was the offspring of reformation has created a yearning in believers to present the Gospel to others.
-It was realized that this could not be fully achieved by the services of a few full time evangelists.
-On the other hand every member of the Church should be a missionary filled with such joy and assurance of salvation as to be Christ’s witness to those who come into contact with him, irrespective of one’s profession in secular life.
+The spiritual renewal in the Church, which was the offspring of reformation, has created a yearning in believers to present the Gospel to others.
+It was realized that this could not be fully achieved by the services of a few full-time evangelists.
+On the other hand, every member of the Church should be a missionary filled with such joy and assurance of salvation as to be Christ’s witness to those who come into contact with him, irrespective of one’s profession in secular life.
 Such people have the opportunity to come into contact with others in ordinary human situations and to communicate the Gospel message in a natural setting.

 Introduction

 The object of this association is that every member of the Church should be a witness to Jesus Christ, whatever his occupation may be.
-Those who volunteer to be members of the Association meet together in each parish at least once a week for fellowship, intercessory prayer, Bible study and sharing experiences.
+Those who volunteer to be members of the association meet together in each parish at least once a week for fellowship, intercessory prayer, Bible study, and sharing experiences.
 Then they go out and contact those who work with them and share the Gospel.
 They help with various services in the parish, such as the Sunday school, youth fellowships, and cottage prayer meetings.
 They visit the sick and the needy and give spiritual fellowship and material help to them.
-They work for reconciliation where people are estranged form one another.
-They also seek opportunity to convey the message of the Gospel to non-Christian friends.
+They work for reconciliation where people are estranged from one another.
+They also seek an opportunity to convey the message of the Gospel to non-Christian friends.

 Where such groups are active, the parishes experience joy and spiritual power.
 The vicars encourage and strengthen them by helping them with Bible study and giving leadership in other ways.
-The branch of the Mar Thoma Voluntary Evangelists’ Association in the Parish is called Edavaka Mission.
+The branch of the Mar Thoma Voluntary Evangelists’ Association in the parish is called Edavaka Mission.

-The Mar Thoma Voluntary Evangelists’ Association serves as the organization in the Church emphasizing the ministry of the laity in the Church.
+The Mar Thoma Voluntary Evangelists’ Association serves as the organization in the church emphasizing the ministry of the laity in the church.
 The Platinum Jubilee of the Association was celebrated in 1999.

 .